 The link between chronic disease and ED is most striking for diabetes.
-Nearly one out of every two men with diabetes experiences ED.
+Men who have diabetes are two to three times more likely to have erectile dysfunction than men who do not have diabetes.
+Among men with erectile dysfunction, those with diabetes may experience the problem as much as 10 to 15 years earlier than men without diabetes.
 Yet evidence shows that good blood sugar control can minimize this risk.
 Other conditions that may cause ED include cardiovascular disease, atherosclerosis (hardening of the arteries), kidney disease, and multiple sclerosis.
 These illnesses can impair blood flow or nerve impulses throughout the body.

 Causes of ED: Lifestyle

 Lifestyle choices that impair blood circulation can contribute to ED.
 Smoking, excessive drinking, and drug abuse may damage the blood vessels and reduce blood flow to the penis.
 Smoking makes men with atherosclerosis particularly vulnerable to ED.
-Smokers have almost twice the risks of ED compared with nonsmokers.
 Being overweight and getting too little exercise also contribute to ED.
 Studies indicate that men who exercise regularly have a lower risk of ED.